If you look at me, who do I look at?

 DEC 21.
 2020

 BROADWAY WORLD - When the theatre students of SUNY New Paltz were told they would not be coming back to campus, all of us began to grieve.
-We had two more productions that had yet to be put on for the spring semester.
-Our Praxis production of "14" and our musical "Spring Awakening" had been canceled.
-Actors, directors, stage managers, technicians, and designers were filled with disappointment that these amazing shows were not going to be put on.
+Actors, directors, stage managers, technicians, and designers were filled with disappointment that their amazing shows were not going to be put on.
 However, in the midst of all this uncertainty and confusion, a few of my colleagues within the department decided to find a way to still do theatre despite being quarantined from each other.
 Thus Virtual Theatre Collaboration was created.
 Virtual Theatre Collaboration, or VTC for short, seeks to connect artists and audiences regardless of the platform, through digitally capturing original shows written by students, directed by students, performed by students, and designed by students.
-They want to make the process and presentation of these shows as close to real production as possible despite being isolated from one another.
-I had the absolute pleasure to speak with Dominique Torrez and Natalie Houle, the founders of Virtual Theatre Collaboration.
 We discussed their organization, the process of creating virtual theatre, and what is next for them.

 Creating Theatre in the Midst of a Pandemic